HewlettPackard/py-spiffe/CONTRIBUTING.md

 ```
 """
-This module manage SpiffeId objects
+This module manages SpiffeId objects.
 """

 ...